- SCU Home Page

 An online dialog for undergraduates, the Big Q uses Facebook, Twitter, and a blog to engage students in discussion about the ethical issues in their everyday lives.

 The Center enjoys a vibrant scholarly community of more than 50 faculty with a research or teaching interest in ethics.
-They work with all of the Center's program areas, providing expertise and meeting on topics of common interest, such as reading groups on bioethics and theological ethics.
+They work with all of the Center's program areas, providing expertise and meeting on topics of common interest.

 The Center sponsors regular events for the campus and the wider community that bring top thinkers to campus for discussions of ethical issues in many fields.
 Speakers have incuded Leon Panetta, Victor Davis Hanson, Janet Napolitano, and Bishop Robert McElroy.

-David DeCosse, brings a background in publishing, teaching, and ethics scholarship to his role as director of campus ethics programs.
-He also teaches in the SCU Religious Studies.
+David DeCosse brings a background in publishing and ethics scholarship to his role as director of campus ethics programs.
+He teaches in the SCU Religious Studies Department.